This post is all about common mistakes students make their freshman year of college.

 Don’t allow yourself to drift around with no purpose.

 Decide what you want to get out of your college experience and things you want to try and make it your business to do so.

 If you aren’t sure about certain things, find someone in that profession and ask to shadow them or have an informational interview.
 It might sound intimidating, but professionals are always willing to help college students.
 If they say no or don’t reply – find someone else and try again.
 After all, you don’t know them, and they don’t know you, so you have nothing to lose!

 This post showed you 10 mistakes college freshmen make!
-Pin it for later:
+Like it?
+Share it!

 Don’t miss out on these posts:

 - 13 Essential Items Every College Student Needs to Get Through the Semester

 - 14 Habits of Successful College Students that will Boost Your GPA